Franc1sco/Franug-Weapon_Paints_new/README.md

 sm_weaponpaints_rmenu "1" // Re-open the menu when you select a option.
 1 = enabled, 0 = disabled.
 sm_weaponpaints_onlyadmin "0" // This feature is only for admins.
 1 = enabled, 0 = disabled.
 (Use the value 1 and try to keep this plugin secret for the normal users because they can report it) sm_weaponpaints_zombiesv "1" // Enable this for prevent crashes in zombie and 1v1 servers for knifes.
 1 = enabled, 0 = disabled.
-(Use the value 1 if you use my knife plugin)
-"sm_weaponspaints_inactivedays" "26" // Number of days before a player (SteamID) is marked as inactive and data is deleted. (-1 will disable all deleting, not recommended for large servers.
+(Use the value 1 if you use my knife plugin) sm_weaponspaints_inactivedays "26" // Number of days before a player (SteamID) is marked as inactive and data is deleted. (-1 will disable all deleting, not recommended for large servers.
 ```

 ### Commands